 When the user first searches for an article, the front-end UI queries the Database Retriever for the relationship data relating to that article node.
 Not all relationship data out to infinity should be returned at once, as doing so would be inefficient.
 Instead, the initial query to the Database Retriever will specify a constant value indicating how many degrees of separation of relationships should initially be returned.
 This initial number will be fairly small (4-6 degrees of separation away from the main node) and should return approximately the number of nodes that are able to be displayed onscreen at a given time.
 The goal of this is to provide a quick way to display the visible part of the graph and provide opportunity for background streaming.
 After the initial graph is built, another query will be sent to get further degrees of separation away from the initial node.
 This data is streamed in the background and these nodes are progressively added to the graph, but with visibility turned off since they are beyond the border of the screen.
 Wikipedia allows for batches of 50 articles to be requested at one time.
 After streaming in a few initial nodes, batches of 50 surrounding/related nodes will be requested at a time from Wikipedia.

-Zoom level and relational strength
+Zoom level and relational strength (cut feature)

 Zoom level and relational strength are tied to each other.
 When a user is zoomed out all the way, a greater breadth of nodes becomes visible – more degrees of separation away from the main node.
 But fewer nodes are actually displayed as being related to a given node onscreen – only the very strongest relationships are displayed at this “bird’s eye view”.